-This delicious Lemon Butter Gnocchi with Crispy Prosciutto is a cozy pasta dish fit for a weeknight dinner or entertaining.
-The potato gnocchi are fried until crispy, tossed in a lemon butter sauce and topped with crispy prosciutto creating a hearty and satisfying meal.
+This delicious crispy gnocchi with brown butter, sage, and prosciutto is a cozy pasta dish perfect for a weeknight dinner or impressing guests.
+In this recipe, potato gnocchi are pan-fried until crispy and golden.
+They are then tossed in a luxurious brown butter lemon sauce and topped with sage and crispy prosciutto, creating a cozy and delicious meal.

 Why This Recipe Works

-- Serve this crispy gnocchi recipe with any sauce you like!
+- Pan-fried gnocchi can be served with any sauce you like!

 Ingredients